BAD4SSDUCK/municipal_services/README.md

 # municipal_track

-Municipal Tracker application using mySql with php rest api's REST API's in folder xampp/htdocs/api_municipal_tracker/ This folder must be placed in the xampp server folder
+Municipal Tracker application using mySql with php rest api's REST API's in folder wampserver/www/api_municipal_tracker/ This folder must be placed in the wamp server folder

 ## Getting Started